The Blockheads (video game): Reception

-Rickey Ainsworth of TouchArcade said that it is another one of many two-dimensional versions of Minecraft, but features many twists and turns that make the game exciting.
+Rickey Ainsworth of TouchArcade said that it is another one of many two-dimensional versions of Minecraft, the game they based it on, but their game features many twists and turns that make the game exciting.
 Metacritic, based on 7 reviews and 6 ratings, gives the game a 5/10 score.

 Other

 The Blockheads has an official website and a forum run on Discourse and previously vBulletin.
 On March 10, 2022, it was announced that the forum would be permanently put into a read-only state, which occurred on April 11, 2022.

 The game has received over 10 million official downloads.
 It has been noted that the game has largely been overrun by script kiddies, and a small portion of the player base has been overtaken by role-play, online dating, and sexual content.

-In January 2021, the app was removed from the Google Play Store for unknown reasons (at the time).
-Its publisher (Noodlecake Studios) had yet to comment on what happened.
+In January 2021, the app was removed from the Google Play Store without comment from its publisher, Noodlecake Studios.
 The Blockheads Community Manager would later confirm that the game was removed from the Google Play Store by Noodlecake Studios themselves due to failed negotiations with Google to circumvent certain requirements of modern Android versions.
-As a result, it is highly unlikely that the app will ever return to the Google Play Store, but the APK file can still be downloaded from Noodlecake Studio's website.

 On August 22, 2022, David Frampton announced that he would be shutting down the online services that hosted cloud servers due to "low player numbers" and a significant lack of maintenance.
-In his announcement, David Frampton clarified that players would have the ability to download their cloud worlds and also mentioned that the shutdown would take some time.
-Along with claiming that he had no plans to remove The Blockheads from the App Store, David Frampton also noted that Mac servers would not be affected by the shutdown.
+In his announcement, Frampton clarified that players would have the ability to download their cloud worlds and also mentioned that the shutdown would take some time.
+Along with claiming that he had no plans to remove The Blockheads from the App Store, Frampton also noted that Mac servers would not be affected by the shutdown.